wenqiang-gu/scn-vertex/README.md

 ## Acknowledgments

-This work is based on the vertex finding framework developed as part of the [Wire-Cell](https://lar.bnl.gov/wire-cell/) and SparseConvNet.
-Special thanks to the original authors of [SparseConvNet](https://github.com/facebookresearch/SparseConvNet).
+This work is based on the vertex finding framework developed as part of the [Wire-Cell](https://lar.bnl.gov/wire-cell/) project and utilizes [SparseConvNet](https://github.com/facebookresearch/SparseConvNet).
+Special thanks to the original authors.